ADGEfficiency/adgefficiency.github.io/_drafts/2020-09-16-machine-learning-in-energy2.md

 # Section One - Summary

 Because machine learning is a subset of artificial intelligence, they should not be used interchangeably.
 One reason machine learning is often confused with AI is how well modern machine learning is performing.
 The other reason is that AI is better at generating hype - you'll likely raise more money for your startup if you are 'an innovative AI platform'.

+In this section we have clarified three key terms in the AI & machine learning space:

 - artificial intelligence = creating intelligent machines that can solve problems
 - machine learning = a branch of AI, where machines learn from data